Loading...

 CoppeliaSim

 CoppeliaSim is a modular, generic and general purpose robot simulation framework that offers various tools related to robotics (4 physics engines, collision detection, minimum distance calculation, proximity sensor simulation, vision sensor simulation, full FK/IK kinematic solver, etc.), with various kinds of interfaces (ROS, remote API, plug-ins, add-ons) and language support: C/C++, Python, Java, Matlab, Octave, Lua.
 It is built on a distributed control architecture, allowing virtually any number of scripts running in parallel and controlling various aspects of a simulation.
-The OMPL interface for V-REP was implemented via a plug-in wrapping the OMPL functionality, and offering that functionality via scripting functions.
+The OMPL interface for CoppeliaSim was implemented via a plug-in wrapping the OMPL functionality, and offering that functionality via scripting functions.
 This allows to quickly test various scenarios, without the need to recompile/load test code over and over again.
-In combination with V-REP's kinematic functionality, complex movement sequences can easily be computed: e.g. V-REP can also quickly compute several valid robot configurations for a desired end-effector pose.
+In combination with CoppeliaSim's kinematic functionality, complex movement sequences can easily be computed: e.g. CoppeliaSim can also quickly compute several valid robot configurations for a desired end-effector pose.

 The Kautham Project